 - muscle spasms in your middle ear

-- Meniere’s disease (an inner ear condition that affects hearing and balance)
+- Meniere’s disease, which is an inner ear condition that affects hearing and balance

 - head and neck injuries

-Your doctor may also use imaging tests, such as a CT or MRI scan, to see if you have deformities or damage in your ears.
-CT and MRI tests use X-ray and radio waves to create images of your internal organs.
-Standard X-rays do not always show tumors, blood vessel disorders, or other abnormalities that can affect your hearing.
+Your doctor may also use imaging tests, such as CT or MRI scans, to see if you have deformities or damage to your ears.
+Standard plain film X-rays don’t always show tumors, blood vessel disorders, or other abnormalities that can affect your hearing.

-Drug therapy can also be effective in reducing the sounds you hear in your ears.
-Tricyclic antidepressants and antianxiety medications, including Xanax, amitriptyline, and notriptyline, can lessen the ear sounds in some cases.
+Drug therapy can also help reduce the sounds you hear in your ears.
+Tricyclic antidepressants and anti-anxiety medications, including Xanax, amitriptyline, and nortriptyline, can lessen the ear sounds in some cases.
 However, not everyone responds to drug therapy and the side effects can be bothersome.